CSCfi/rems/docs/architecture/014-userids.md

 A good index is needed for performance when looking up users based on attributes.
 Is storing the data in JSONB fine or should we also add new columns?

+We can also use Lucene to implement user searching.